AndrewLuyt/divvy-bikeshare/analysis-report.md

 in winter and grow in summer and be mostly confined to casual users.
 This first graph shows exactly this pattern.

 ![](analysis-report_files/figure-html/pleasure cruises-1.png)<!-- -->

 Second, if our idea is correct we should also see trip duration becoming longer in summer and shorter in winter.
 This should strongly affect casual users but have little effect on members, who have a 45-minute time limit.
 This graph demonstrates this pattern as well.

 ![](analysis-report_files/figure-html/pleasure cruises 2-1.png)<!-- -->

-Learning how these rides differ in destination, length, or speed would require some sort of GPS tracking data from the bikes, which is outside the scope of this dataset.
+Going further to learn how these rides differ in destination, length, or speed would require some sort of GPS tracking data from the bikes, which is outside the scope of this dataset.
 For now we note the strong possibility that **about ten percent of all trips are taken for enjoyment rather than travel, and that casual users